geonetwork/core-geonetwork/database/README.md

 - [x] [Initial data](src/main/resources/db/changesets/00001-initial-data.sql) / Precondition: table settings is empty
 - [x] [Initial languages](src/main/resources/db/changesets/00002-initial-data-languages-eng.sql) / Precondition: table language does not have eng
 - [x] Other languages
+- [ ] Test to check
+  - core/src/test/java/org/fao/geonet/kernel/SchematronValidatorTest.java
+  - core/src/test/java/org/fao/geonet/kernel/datamanager/BaseMetadataCategoryTest.java
 - [ ] Configure log level for liquibase https://docs.liquibase.com/oss/user-guide-4-33/use-environment-variables-to-control-log-level
 - [ ] For test, populate database with minimal data? (eg. only one or 2 language?)
+- [ ] Some test requires db with no data eg. domain - see changelog-nodata.xml - can we use context for that?
 - [ ] Check how to make changelog https://docs.liquibase.com/oss/implementation-guide-4-33/track-and-append-manual-changes-with-snapshots-and-diff-changelog
 - [ ] Can we use property substitution to create a database with host, port, name configured on db creation? https://docs.liquibase.com/oss/user-guide-4-33/what-is-property-substitution
-- [ ] Any benefit of using CSV for loading data? https://docs.liquibase.com/oss/user-guide-4-33/work-with-uuid
+- [ ] Any benefit of using CSV for loading data? https://docs.liquibase.com/pro/reference-guide-4-33/change-types/loaddata
+- [ ] Document how to create database without the app running
 - [ ] Remove past database migrations
 - [ ] Remove old configuration `initial_data.xml` and `database_migration.xml`
 - [ ] Remove `db.migration_onstartup` property / Hibernate `hbm2ddl` property set to `none`